She's a priest. You'll never guess her other job - KION546

 By night, and at odd moments during the day, Conrad moonlights as a research scientist at the Carnegie Institution of Science in Washington, DC.
 A member of the tactical operations team for the Mars Perseverance rover mission, she is a co-investigator for two scientific instrument suites, acquiring and analyzing data, and collaborating in team planning, with colleagues at NASA’s Jet Propulsion Laboratory in Pasadena, California, and other scientific institutions around the country.

-By day, the 68-year-old is an Episcopalian priest, leading a congregation at St. Alban’s Episcopal Church, in Glen Burnie, Maryland.
+By day, the 68-year-old is an Episcopal priest, leading a congregation at St. Alban’s Episcopal Church, in Glen Burnie, Maryland.

 It has long been received wisdom that science and the humanities, to say nothing of science and religion, are mutually incomprehensible domains that look at entirely different problems.
 That idea has been crumbling in recent years, when academic specializations have given way to interdisciplinary approaches.